What’s the Big IDEA?

 We support this exploration by offering a number of after-school clubs, regular holiday revision and skills training events and we work alongside business and industry to enable creative thinking and planning.

-Our Learning Support team, alongside other trained professionals, also help and support our families and their children.
+Our SAFE team, alongside other trained professionals, also help and support our families and their children.